Ferry Aid: Performers

 The B-side of the 7" single is a gospel version of "Let It Be", made up on the spot by improvising.
 The 12" single mixed by Burni Adams and Jamie Bromfield has "Let It Be (Mega Message Mix)" on the B-side.

 Criticism

-The anarchist band Chumbawamba anonymously released a parody of the song, "Scab Aid", a criticism of The Sun newspaper and the motives of the contributing performers which they regarded as hypocritical.
+The British pop band Chumbawamba anonymously released a parody of the song, "Scab Aid", a criticism of The Sun newspaper and the motives of the contributing performers which they regarded as hypocritical.

-Musician Robb Johnson referenced Ferry Aid in his song "The Herald of Free Enterprise", criticizing it for similar reasons.
+Musician Robb Johnson (who later recorded with Chumbawamba) referenced Ferry Aid in his song "The Herald of Free Enterprise", criticising it for similar reasons.

 Chart performance

 "Let It Be" reached number one in the UK Singles Chart in its first week on 4 April 1987, and remained at that position for three weeks.
 It was the 13th best selling single of the year in the UK; it was certified gold for shipping over 500,000 copies.

-The single was also a number one hit in Norway and Switzerland, and reached the top 10 in several European countries.
+The single was also a number one hit in Norway and Switzerland, and reached the top 10 in several other European countries.